-Home > Blog > How Long Does An ECG Take
+How Long Does an ECG Take Time: Understanding ECG Procedures

 Electrocardiography (ECG) is a diagnostic procedure used to measure the heart's electrical activity.
 During an ECG, electrodes are placed on the skin at specific chest, arms, and leg locations.
 These electrodes detect the electrical impulses generated by the heart’s rhythm and transmit them to an ECG machine, which records the data as a waveform.
 This waveform is then analyzed to assess the heart’s electrical activity, rhythm, and overall health.